An easy dinner side salad that changes things up a bit with shaved Pecorino Romano, toasted pine nuts, and lemon juice.

 Colorful salad in a serving bowl.

-Easy Dinner Side Salad with Lemon Juice
+Easy Side Salad with Lemon Juice

-An easy dinner side salad that changes things up a bit with shaved Pecorino Romano, toasted pine nuts, and lemon juice.
+An easy side salad that changes things up a bit with shaved Pecorino Romano, toasted pine nuts, and lemon juice.

 Ingredients